OlivierTremblay9/ex04/README.md

 Created by olivier Tremblay

-This content 5 exercices et intend for 20%.
+This program includes five exercises in the course SIO-2109 and intend for 20%.